dragonflypl/web-wiki/react.md

 Naming convention is to use title case for naming the components e.g. `Button`.

+React component returns a description of user interface in the form of React element (`render` method or component function).
+Rendering of this React elements is done via `ReactDOM` library.

 ### Function Component

 Simplest form of component: function that takes inputs (properties, props) and returns JSX.